SNAPPY WOMEN SEMINAR

 |9am||Alex Cearns presentation on animal photography|

 |10 am||Beth Baker presentation on macro photography|

 |3pm||Frances Andjrich presentation on commercial photography|

 |4pm||Final address and questions|

-Grateful thanks to our generous event sponsors Tamron, Team Digital, Ilford Imaging Australia, Fitzgerald Photo Imaging, Spider Holster, Seagate, Morgan Marks, The Body Shop, Headliners, Bedtonic, Barkday Pawty.
+Grateful thanks to our generous event sponsors Tamron, Team Digital, Ilford Imaging Australia, Fitzgerald Photo Imaging, Spider Holster, Seagate, Morgan Marks, The Body Shop, Headliners, Bedtonic, and Barkday Pawty.